paulwarren/nzde/dict/G/README.md

 n.
 An early coll or slang name for a Maori chief, from George III, phs occas. applied ironically against the British king, as well as the Maori, by American whalers.
 (See hori)
 > hori In early 19th and early 20th c.
 NZ, from George II, IV, V, VI a common name applied to non-European `natives', or adopted by them as names.

-<b>3</b> n. a copper coin (esp. a penny).
-> ca1930 Blenheim p.c.
-Miss Gertrude O'Connor) Esp. in `I'm going to spend a George'; hence, `visit George', for a visit to the lavatory. obs.

 <b>2</b> n.

 <b>2</b> n.